Thursday, April 9, 2026

 Charlie walked alone.

-“Good morning, class,” said Mr. Catcavage, Charlie’s new teacher.
+“Good morning, class,” said Mr. Katcavage, Charlie’s new teacher.
 A huge, hulking man of six feet four and two-eighty with hazel eyes, a full shock of brown hair, and a physique made perfect by free weights in his garage, he was the love interest of every grade school girl at Jefferson Elementary.
 “We’ve got a new student today,” he said.
 “His name is Charlie, and I want you all to make him feel welcome in our class.”

 Charlie sat in the last seat of his row.
 Every kid in the class turned in their desk and looked at him blankly.
 Charlie looked at each face, nervous to his core, and smiled.